Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Introduction

 \section{Introduction}

-The goal of this research is to address time-varying parameter estimation in deterministic dynamical systems when there is no known (or available) model governing the evolution of the unknown parameter(s).
+Many real-world problems in science and engineering involve unknown model parameters of interest that may vary with time but cannot be directly observed.
+For example, forced harmonic oscillators used in modeling gear systems \cite{Sika2008, Shen2006}, RLC circuits \cite{Batouli2015}, and cantilever motion in atomic force microscopy \cite{Preiner2007} may involve time-dependent stiffness, mass, and/or external forcing parameters.
+Examples in biology and medicine include time-dependent transmission parameters in modeling epidemic dynamics \cite{Altizer2006, Zeng2020, Calvetti2020}, external stimuli in modeling neuron dynamics \cite{Linaro2018, Shamir2009, Campbell2020}, and tissue optical properties in modeling laser-tissue interactions \cite{ArnoldFichera2022, Bashkatov2016}.
+The work in this paper aims to address the estimation of such time-varying parameters (TVPs) in deterministic dynamical systems, when the parameters are not observable and there is not a known (or available) model governing their time evolution.

+While TVPs may appear in different types of mechanistic models, here we focus on deterministic dynamical systems modeled using differential equations.
 In particular, we assume an ordinary differential equation (ODE) model of the form

-where $t\in\R$ denotes time, $x=x(t)\in\R^d$ is the vector of model states, $\theta=\theta(t)\in\R^p$ is the time-varying parameter vector of interest, and the mapping $f:\R\times\R^d\times\R^p\rightarrow\R^d$ is generally nonlinear.
-Given (potentially partial) observations of the system states $x(t)$ at some discrete times $t_j$, our goal is to estimate $\theta(t)$.
-Time-varying parameter estimation problems of this type arise in a variety of application areas, including biology \cite{Arnold2018, Campbell2020} and electric power systems \cite{Kenne2008, Zhou2012}.
+where $t\in\R$ denotes time, $x=x(t)\in\R^d$ is the vector of model states, $\theta\in\R^p$ is the vector of unknown model parameters, and $f:\R\times\R^d\times\R^p\rightarrow\R^d$ is a known mapping representing the state dynamics.
+The ODE model in \eqref{Eq:State_Dynamics} may involve unknown constant parameters (including the initial conditions $x_0$), but here we focus our attention primarily on estimating the unknown time-varying parameters of interest.
+Further, while such problems may generally include more than one parameter changing with time, we restrict our examples in this work to estimate a single, univariate TVP, $\theta = \theta(t)\in\R$, for each system.
+The inverse problem considered is therefore to estimate $\theta(t)$, along with the system states $x(t)$, at some discrete times $t_j$ given noisy, sequential observations of the system states (which may be fully or partially observed).
+Note that we can extend the inverse problem to include estimation of additional constant parameters, including initial conditions, as needed.